mehdisbys/aws-lambda-currency/Readme.md

 `apex invoke golangHello`

-or use the following PHP script (coming soon)
+or use the following [PHP script](https://github.com/mehdisbys/aws-lambda-currency-php-client)